hashicorp/envconsul/README.md

-ENVConsul
+envconsul
 =========

-ENVConsul provides a convienent way to populate values from [Consul][] into an child process environment using the `envconsul` daemon.
+envconsul provides a convienent way to populate values from [Consul][] into an child process environment using the `envconsul` daemon.

 The daemon `envconsul` allows applications to be configured with environmental variables, without having knowledge about the existence of Consul.
 This makes it especially easy to configure applications throughout all your environments: development, testing, production, etc.

-ENVConsul is inspired by [envdir][] in its simplicity, name, and function.
+envconsul is inspired by [envdir][] in its simplicity, name, and function.

 Installation
 ------------
-You can download a released `envconsul` artifact from [the ENVConsul release page][Releases] on GitHub.
+You can download a released `envconsul` artifact from [the envconsul release page][Releases] on GitHub.
 If you wish to compile from source, you will need to have buildtools and [Go][] installed:

 ```shell
 $ git clone https://github.com/hashicorp/envconsul.git